Get exclusive insights about Engineering at Monzo!

 It will show if you have researched the position and the company properly, while also indicating how you will perform.
 If you’re motivated by working in a team on creative projects, but the job in question requires working independently and processing lots of data, that isn’t a good sign.

-How to answer them
+How to answer motivation questions in job interviews

 At first motivational questions can appear very vague, but you can break down your answer and impress by following these guidelines.

-1. Make it personal
+Make it personal

 Make sure your answer is about you.
 Just like answering competency questions, your answers are stronger when they are backed up with evidence.

-Instead of saying “I like working in a team”, try “I really enjoyed my group project and was really motivated by the exchange of ideas and creativity, using input from everyone to find the best solution”.
+Instead of saying “I like working in a team,” try “I really enjoyed my group project and was really motivated by the exchange of ideas and creativity, using input from everyone to find the best solution."

-2. Link it to the employer
+Link it to the employer

 These questions are definitely not a cut-and-paste job.
 You need to show your knowledge of the role and also the company your applying to.
 What motivates you for one position might not suit for the next.